cocoychris/user-management-system-demo/README.md

   <p align="center">Developed by Andrash Yang</p>
 </p>

-This project serves as the exam submission for my application to the Full Stack Web Developer position at Aha AI Company.

 This project is a User Management System that allows users to register, log in, verify their email addresses, manage their profiles, retrieve statistics, and log out.

 You can find a live demo of this project at the following link: